Squeaky Wheel Buffalo Media Arts Center

-Squeaky Wheel Film & Media Art Center (Buffalo Media Resources INC) is an artist-run, non-profit, media arts center based in Buffalo, New York.
+Squeaky Wheel Film & Media Art Center (Buffalo Media Resources Inc.) is a non-profit, media arts center based in Buffalo, New York.
 Founded in 1985, the organization provides the Western New York region with low-cost media equipment rentals, media arts education for youth and adults, residencies for artists and researchers, and exhibitions, screenings, and other public programming.
 Since 2017, Squeaky Wheel has been certified by Working Artists and the Greater Economy (W.A.G.E.).